go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 }
 ```

-The fllowing function also fails to compile,
+The following function also fails to compile,
 because `string` values may not be converted to `int`.

 ```Go